 THE INTERNATIONAL COCOA INITIATIVE (ICI) PROMOTES CHILD PROTECTION IN COCOA-GROWING COMMUNITIES.
 WE WORK TO ENSURE A BETTER FUTURE FOR CHILDREN AND THEIR FAMILIES.

-ICI’s vision is of thriving cocoa-growing communities where children’s rights are respected and protected, and where child labour has been eliminated.
+ICI’s vision is of thriving cocoa-growing communities within a dignified, sustainable and responsibly managed cocoa supply chain, where child rights and human rights are protected and respected, and where child labour and forced labour have been eliminated.

 ICI works together with its partners to improve the lives of children and adults at risk of child labour or forced labour in cocoa-growing communities.
 ICI innovates, catalyses and supports the development, implementation and scale-up of effective policies and practices that promote child rights and that prevent and remediate child labour and forced labour.

 ICI’s 2021-2026 strategy lays out a vision to support cocoa communities to thrive through the advancement of children’s and workers’ rights.
 ICI’s new approach aims to catalyse the scale-up of prevention and remediation systems to reach all children and adults at risk of child or forced labour.
 Our strategic objectives aim to contribute to the creation of three key pillars that are essential to achieving this goal:

 - Responsible supply chains built on systems and services that responsibly and transparently prevent and remediate child labour and forced labour across the entire cocoa supply chain.